-Veterans who wish to receive educational benefits should apply for the Certificate of Eligibility at the nearest Department of Veterans Affairs office and request that their records be transferred to the Winston-Salem office of the Veterans Administration.

-The Certificate of Eligibility should be presented to the Director of Financial Assistance by the student at least one month prior to enrolling.
+Veterans who wish to receive educational benefits should apply for the Certificate of Eligibility by completing the Veteran's Online Application at www.gibill.va.gov.
+The Certificate of Eligibility should be presented to the school's certifying official (SCO) by the student at least one month prior to enrolling.
+It is the responsibility of the student to inform the SCO when benefits have been used previously.